AbdullahSalmanM/AI-Diploma-Program/Course 07/unit1-nlp-fundamentals/README.md

 By the end of this unit, students will be able to:
 - Understand what Natural Language Processing is
-- Perform text preprocessing
+- Perform text preprocessing (tokenization, normalization)
-- Implement tokenization
 - Understand word embeddings basics
-- Work with NLTK and spaCy
+- Work with text data in Python
+- Apply basic NLP techniques

 ---